What Can I Do to Progress Toward Addiction Recovery?

 The answers to all of these questions can help you get a strong motivation to decide to quit the bad habit.

-The next step is to look at the therapy options.
-Explore all of them: seeking a psychotherapist on a regular basis, attending group therapy at the rehab clinic, getting prescription drugs.
+The next step for addiction recovery is to look at the therapy options.
+Explore all of them: seeking a psychotherapist regularly, attending group therapy at the rehab clinic, and getting prescription drugs.

 5. Stick to the plan